 Thank you so much to everyone who joined us for this year’s Welcome Conference, both in person and online via Livestream.
 The day was filled with stories about restoration from the perspectives of our diverse lineup of immensely talented, eloquent, and profoundly thought-provoking speakers.
 We heard about the restoration of mind and of body, of community and of a business, and so much more!
-All of the videos from the day will be up in the very near future so that we can relive the day and be inspired over and over again.
+All of the videos from the day are up so you can relive the day and be inspired over and over again.

 Welcome to the welcome conference